PGCodehub/Optical-Character-Recognition/Experiment-4/README.md

 **Learnings**

 - Investigate as to why model is not performing well in segmenting.
-Having a good line segmentor is critical for our OCR pipeline.
+Having a good line segmentor is critical for our OCR pipeline and look for better accuracy overall

 A short description of the project.